governance-game/governance-game/standard-for-public-code-assessment.md

 ## [Use continuous integration](https://standard.publiccode.net/criteria/continuous-integration.html)

-- [ ] criterion met.
+- [x] criterion met.

 Requirement | meets | &nbsp;links&nbsp;and&nbsp;notes&nbsp;
 -----|-----|-----
-All functionality in the source [code](https://standard.publiccode.net/glossary.html#code) MUST have automated tests. |  |
+All functionality in the source [code](https://standard.publiccode.net/glossary.html#code) MUST have automated tests. | yes | Tests cover .pdf creation and page count
-Contributions MUST pass all automated tests before they are admitted into the [codebase](https://standard.publiccode.net/glossary.html#codebase). |  |
+Contributions MUST pass all automated tests before they are admitted into the [codebase](https://standard.publiccode.net/glossary.html#codebase). | yes |
 The codebase MUST have guidelines explaining how to structure contributions. | yes |
 The codebase MUST have active contributors who can review contributions. | yes |
-The codebase guidelines SHOULD state that each contribution should focus on a single issue. |  |
+The codebase guidelines SHOULD state that each contribution should focus on a single issue. | yes |
-Source code test and documentation coverage SHOULD be monitored. |  |
+Source code test and documentation coverage SHOULD be monitored. | n/a | The only code in the repository is test code, the workflow, and the Makefile
 Testing [policy](https://standard.publiccode.net/glossary.html#policy) and documentation for consistency with the source and vice versa is OPTIONAL. | n/a |
 Testing policy and documentation for style and broken links is OPTIONAL. |  |
 Testing the code by using examples in the documentation is OPTIONAL. |  |

 ## [Publish with an open license](https://standard.publiccode.net/criteria/open-licenses.html)

-- [ ] criterion met.
+- [x] criterion met.

 Requirement | meets | &nbsp;links&nbsp;and&nbsp;notes&nbsp;
 -----|-----|-----